Sustainability Oversight Structure

 Responsible AI Practices

-The framework puts into practice Nasdaq’s responsible AI usage principles and considers the U.S. National Institute of Standards and Technology AI Risk Management Framework.
-It is administered through company-wide policies, procedures, and supporting preventative and detective controls.
-Nasdaq’s AI Risk Management and Responsible Use Policy is accessible to all employees.
+The framework puts into practice Nasdaq’s responsible AI usage principles and considers the U.S. National Institute of Standards and Technology (NIST) AI Risk Management Framework.
+It is administered and available to all employees through company‑wide policies, procedures, and supporting preventative and detective controls.
+In 2025, to help advance internal AI governance and adoption, Nasdaq established a dedicated AI Integration Team led by the newly appointed Chief AI Integration Officer.

 Climate-Related Risk